Orbital-Selective Spin Texture and its Manipulation in a Topological Insulator

-Topological insulators represent a new quantum state of matter that are insulating in the bulk but metallic on the surface possessing unique electronic structure and spin texture.
-They all share the same total angular momentum texture in the Dirac surface state with the electron spin locked with the crystal momentum.
-Here we report direct observation of the spin texture locking with the orbital texture in a topological insulator Bi$_2$Se$_3$.
-The spin texture of the Bi$_{2}$Se$_{3}$ surface state has been directly measured by high resolution spin- and angle-resolved photoemission spectroscopy.
-Different orbitals in Bi$_{2}$Se$_{3}$ have been selectively probed by using variable polarization of the incident light.
-We have revealed distinct spin textures in different light polarization geometries that constitute strong evidence of the orbital-dependent spin texture in Bi$_{2}$Se$_{3}$.
-As different topological compounds may have very different orbital characters for the surface states, our observations provide a new orbital degree of freedom in controlling the spin structure in the topological insulators.
-We also demonstrate light manipulation of the orbital-selective spin texture in Bi$_2$Se$_3$ that is important for the future applications of topological insulators in spin-related technologies.
+{\bf Topological insulators represent a new quantum state of matter that are insulating in the bulk but metallic on the edge or surface.
+In the Dirac surface state, it is well-established that the electron spin is locked with the crystal momentum.
+Here we report a new phenomenon of the spin texture locking with the orbital texture in a topological insulator Bi$_2$Se$_3$.
+We observe light-polarization-dependent spin texture of both the upper and lower Dirac cones that constitutes strong evidence of the orbital-dependent spin texture in Bi$_{2}$Se$_{3}$.
+The different spin texture detected in variable polarization geometry is the manifestation of the spin-orbital texture in the initial state combined with the photoemission matrix element effects.
+Our observations provide a new orbital degree of freedom and a new way of light manipulation in controlling the spin structure of the topological insulators that are important for their future applications in spin-related technologies. }